cmhh/seasadj/README.md

   .setSpec("x11")
 ```

-As a further abstraction, there are also helpers for constructing the individual paramter values.
+As a further abstraction, there are also helpers for constructing the individual parameter values.
 For example:

 ```scala
 SpecSpan.fromString("(1952.01,)")